trentmilton/SDF-NSTextField-Validation/README.md

 # Methods

-- valid: This will check the current string of the txt field against the validation type and return the result.
+- **valid**: This will check the current string of the txt field against the validation type and return the result.
-- reset Reset the text field removing all validation background colouring.
+- **reset**: Reset the text field removing all validation background colouring.

 # Customisation